dieterich-lab/medex/transform_DZHK_data_to_Fedex_format/transform_DZHK_data_to_Fedex_format.md

 5. Run the python script 'change_format', which:
 	1. merges all data
 	2. changes commas in values to periods
-	3.Changes entity names by adding entities to them 4.selects only harmonized elements
+	3. changes entity names by adding entities to them
+	4. selects only harmonized elements
-	5. changes visit_id to names: baseline. follow up
+	5. changes visit_id to names: baseline, follow up
 	6. creates entites.csv and dataset.csv files